 Benefit #3: Provides opportunity for onsite collaboration

 Returning to the office also means returning to coworkers and sharing the same physical space with them.
-This is hugely beneficial for collaboration, which is essential for developing team camaraderie, work relationships, and a sense of workplace community.
-What’s more, collaboration also helps to drive business output and unlocks potential for growth.
+This is hugely beneficial for collaboration and employee engagement, which is essential for developing team camaraderie, work relationships, and a sense of workplace community.
+According to a survey by Harvard Business Review, 95% of people say face-to-face meetings are key to successful long-term relationships in the workplace.
+What’s more, greater engagement and collaboration also helps to drive business output and unlocks potential for growth.

 Benefit #4: Drives productivity and company culture

 In today’s world of technology, it’s easier than ever to communicate through a screen, collaborate in real time on a document, or quickly find something in a folder.
 Technology has powered remote work and continues to do so.
 Yet, there’s still no replacement for face-to-face interaction.
 The reality is that when folks get together, they can brainstorm, ask questions on the fly, and collaborate in more organic ways.
-This in turn drives people to be more productive when they’re onsite and reignites company culture.
+According to a 2023 Stanford study of remote work, fully remote employees are 10% less productive than those working on company premises.
+Another study found that in-person teams generate 15% to 20% more ideas than virtual ones.

 Challenge #1: The commute

-• Organize shuttle buses to help those without cars get to work easier.
+- Organize shuttle buses to help those without cars get to work more easily.

 Challenge #2: Exposure to illnesses